-While many accommodations in San Francisco are grand luxury hotels or hip, modern boutiques, there is a host of options for those looking for a more intimate stay.
-Whether you’re looking for a traditional room in a Victorian mansion or modern touches on sprawling grounds at the Presidio, we’ve got the best bed and breakfasts in San Francisco.
+While many accommodation options in San Francisco are grand luxury hotels or hip, modern boutiques, there is a host of options for those looking for a more intimate stay.
+Whether you’re after a traditional room in a Victorian mansion or a modern touche on sprawling grounds, we’ve got the best bed and breakfasts in San Francisco.

-Built in 1882, Chateau Tivoli Bed and Breakfast is located in the Alamo Square District, just blocks away from San Francisco’s famous Painted Ladies.
-Ornate Victorian fixtures and antiques abound, and there are no TVs so plan on unplugging during your stay.
-Weekend champagne breakfast is served in the dining room and a wine and cheese reception is held daily in the parlor.
+Built in 1882, Chateau Tivoli Bed and Breakfast is located in the Alamo Square district, just blocks away from San Francisco’s famous Painted Ladies.
+Ornate Victorian fixtures and antiques abound, and there are no TVs here, so plan on unplugging during your stay.
+Weekend champagne breakfast is served in the dining room and a wine-and-cheese reception is held daily in the parlor.
 If a traditional B&B experience is what you’re looking for, this is your spot.

 Right on the Marina District’s main drag, Union Street Inn is an ideal location for access to this neighborhood’s variety of bars, restaurants and shops as well as the Palace of Fine Arts, Golden Gate Bridge and Fort Mason.
 Large windows in each room open out onto Union Street or the garden area below (which is always open to guests).
 Coffee, tea and fresh-baked goods are available 24 hours a day and breakfast is served daily.

-Dubbing itself an “urban inn,” The Parsonage was originally built in 1883 and its rooms feature fireplaces, tastefully traditional decor, and private marble bathrooms complete with claw-foot tubs and towel warmers.
-The B&B is located in Hayes Valley, a charming neighborhood within walking distance of Haight-Ashbury, The Castro and The Mission District.
+Dubbing itself an urban inn, the Parsonage was built in 1883 and its rooms feature fireplaces, tastefully traditional decor and private marble bathrooms complete with claw-foot tubs and towel warmers.
+The B&B is located in Hayes Valley, a charming neighborhood within walking distance of Haight-Ashbury, the Castro and the Mission District.
 Complimentary full breakfast is served every morning, as are evening nightcaps and chocolates.